Walking Through Lavender Fields

 Biscoff Caramelised Banana Overnight Oats (V)

 Hello, everyone!
 This is officially the launch of my food blog.
 I feel very excited about this new journey.
 I started experimenting with recipes only two years ago and I didn’t have a lot of knowledge before that.
 Through my learning came my own creations of recipes that I found delicious.
-I want to share these recipes with you in hope they will be of some use to you.
+I want to share these recipes with you in the hope they will be of some use.
 My recipes are all plant based and their main feature is that they are all delicious.
 So you won’t be able to really notice that only vegan ingredients are being used.

 The first recipe I want to share with you has become my favourite breakfast.
 I call it overnight oats but you don’t really need to prepare it a night before if you use the oats I recommend.
 Porridge oats are perfect for this recipe because they’re naturally soft and don’t need a long soaking time before you can enjoy eating them.
-I’m using Nairns porridge oats but you can probably find other brands that offer this kind of soft oats as well.
+I’m using Nairn’s porridge oats but you can probably find other brands that offer these kind of soft oats as well.

 Biscoff Caramelized Banana Overnight Oats 2